NathanJAdams/aws_s3_website/README.md

-# CloudFront S3 Website terraform module
+# Terraform module for a website using S3 and CloudFront

 Generates an empty website backed by S3, available on a https url using CloudFront as the CDN.

-This requires a registered bare domain within a hosted zone.
+Requires a bare domain registered with AWS within a hosted zone.

 The `add_initial_files` flag will determine what will be shown once the website is deployed.

  - If true, an initial home page provided by the module